GENERAL CHEMISTRY.

 PREDICTING THE SHAPE OF MOLECULES ON THE BASIS OF VESPR THEORY

-(i) Molecules with two bond pairs
+(i) Molecules with

 In a molecule having two bonds pairs of electrons around its central atom, the bond pairs are located in the opposite side (at an angle of 180º) of the central atom so that the repulsion between them is minimum.